signatureai/signature-core-nodes/docs/nodes/lora.md

 | ---------- | ------------ |
 | lora_stack | `LORA_STACK` |

-??? note "Pick the code in lora.py"
+??? note "Source code in lora.py"

     ```python
     class LoraStack:
-        """
-        A ComfyUI node that creates a stack of up to 3 LoRA models with configurable weights.
+        """Creates a configurable stack of up to 3 LoRA models with adjustable weights.

-        Allows users to enable/disable and configure model/CLIP weights for each LoRA.
+        Provides a user interface to enable/disable and configure up to three LoRA models with independent
-        Can optionally extend an existing LORA_STACK input.
-Returns a LORA_STACK that can be
+        weights for both model and CLIP components.
+Can extend an existing LORA_STACK.

-        used with ApplyLoraStack.
+        Args:
+            switch_1/2/3 (str): "On" or "Off" to enable/disable each LoRA
+            lora_name_1/2/3 (str): Names of LoRA models to use
+            model_weight_1/2/3 (float): Weight multipliers for model component (-10.0 to 10.0)
+            clip_weight_1/2/3 (float): Weight multipliers for CLIP component (-10.0 to 10.0)
+            lora_stack (LORA_STACK, optional): Existing stack to extend

+        Returns:
+            tuple:
+                - LORA_STACK: List of tuples (lora_name, model_weight, clip_weight)

+        Notes:
+            - Each LoRA can be independently enabled/disabled
+            - Weights can be negative for inverse effects
+            - Only enabled LoRAs with valid names (not "None") are included in output
         """

         @classmethod